gobbolab/goblin-speaks/docs/index.md

 ## Components

-You can learn more about the available components used to build a Goblin Speaks machine [here](components.md).
+You can learn more about the available components which can be used to build a Goblin Speaks machine [here](components.md).

 ## Software